rails/rails/guides/source/upgrading_ruby_on_rails.md

 while `Bar` could not be autoloaded, autoloading `Foo` would mark `Bar` as autoloaded too.
 This is not the case in `zeitwerk` mode, you need to move `Bar` to its own file `bar.rb`.
 One file, one constant.

-This affects only to constants at the same top-level as in the example above.
+This only applies to constants at the same top-level as in the example above.
 Inner classes and modules are fine.
 For example, consider

 ```ruby
 # app/models/foo.rb